mrshadow-in/net-recon/README.md

 ## Minecraft Port Scanner

-The Minecraft Port Scanner allows you to scan IP ranges or subnets for Minecraft servers running on ports 2048-30000.
+The Minecraft Port Scanner allows you to scan IP ranges or subnets for Minecraft servers on user-defined port ranges.
 This feature is currently available only in interactive mode.

 ### How It Works

 1. The scanner checks each IP in the specified range or subnet
-2. For each IP, it scans ports 2048-30000 using multi-threading
+2. For each IP, it scans the user-defined port range (default: 2048-30000) using multi-threading
 3. It detects Minecraft servers by attempting to establish a connection and sending a handshake packet
 4. Results are saved in the specified test directory structure

+### Configurable Port Range

+You can specify your own port range to scan:
+- Default range is 2048-30000 if no custom range is provided
+- Enter custom start port and end port during the interactive setup
+- The scanner validates that ports are within valid range (1-65535)
+- If start port is greater than end port, they will be automatically swapped

 ### Beautified Live Progress Display